nostr-resources/nostr-resources.github.io/index.md

 - [Iris](https://github.com/irislib/iris-messenger)

 Check out [awesome-nostr](https://github.com/aljazceru/awesome-nostr) for links to other clients, libraries, relay implementations, and related projects to work on.

+There is also [NostrDesign](https://nostrdesign.org/), a great resource for developers and UIX design for nostr.

 Also make sure to have a look at the various [nostr bounties](https://bountsr.org/) if you're in the mood to earn sats.